 Checking network connection

-Generally, if your results answer our system requirements, the chat should be working smoothly.
-If your device complies with the requirements, but the video chat underperforms, please reach out to Miro Support.
+Generally, if your results meet our system requirements, the chat should be working smoothly.
+If your device complies with the requirements, but the video chat underperforms, reach out to Miro Support.